 Therefore, if you give your home away and continue to live there as you have before, the GWR rules will apply to the gift and the full value of the property will remain in your estate for IHT purposes.

-If you wish to save IHT by giving your home away and continuing to live there, you will need to pay a market rent to whoever you gift it to, usually your children.
-This will exclude the home from the GWR rules but will mean that you will have to pay a rent to live in your home, and the recipients of the gift will have to declare and pay income tax on the rental income they receive from you.
+If you wish to save IHT by giving your home away and continuing to live there, you will need to pay market rent to the recipient, usually your children.
+This will exclude the home from the GWR rules, but you will still have to pay rent to live in your home.
+The gift recipients will have to declare and pay income tax on the rental income they receive from you.
 You will also have to continue paying the bills.

-As an aside, for all other taxes, the gift will be recognised.
-This could lead to unexpected capital gains liability on the sale as it is unlikely to have been the new owner’s main residence unless they are co-habiting with you.
+As an aside, the gift will be recognised for all other taxes.
+This could lead to unexpected capital gains liability on the sale as it is unlikely to have been the new owner’s primary residence unless they are cohabiting with you.
 They could also be liable for higher rates of SDLT should they purchase other residential property.

-Despite the above, there are certain circumstances when gifting the family home, or a share of it, can be effective tax planning, but careful consideration needs to be given to the pitfalls above.
+Despite the above, there are certain circumstances in which gifting the family home or a share of it can be effective tax planning.
+Still, careful consideration of the pitfalls above must be given.

 Unmarried couples

-Many couples do not realise that it is only married couples or Civil Partners that can pass assets between them without worrying about IHT.
-For an unmarried couple, even if they have lived together for many years, if the first person to die leaves their estate to their partner, 40% IHT will be payable on the value of assets over the first £325,000.
-This is particularly unfortunate if the family home is the most valuable asset and there is insufficient cash in the estate to pay the IHT due.
+Many couples do not realise that only married couples or those in a civil partnership can pass assets between them without worrying about IHT.
+Even if an unmarried couple has lived together for many years, if the first person to die leaves their estate to their partner, 40% IHT will be payable on the value of assets over the first £325,000.
+This is particularly unfortunate if the family home is the most valuable asset and the estate has insufficient cash to pay the IHT due.
 Whilst it may be possible to pay any IHT due in 10 yearly instalments, the surviving partner may face the prospect of having to sell the family home to pay the IHT bill.

 Not writing life assurance policies in trust

-Many people take out life assurance to help loved ones after their death.
-The policy can provide funds to pay any IHT due or simply ensure those left behind do not fall into financial hardship.
+Many people take out life insurance policies to help loved ones after their death.
+The policy can provide funds to pay any IHT due or simply ensure those left behind do not experience financial hardship.
 But if you have life policies, have you written them into trust?

 If a life policy is not written into trust, the policy proceeds will be paid into your estate and could be subject to IHT.